mkarner07/mkarner07.github.io/_posts/2023-11-12-7-books-for-highly-productive-managers.md

 *<sub>One Minute Manager Meets The Monkey by Kenneth Blanchard</sub>* {: .text-center}

-A struggling department manager seeks guidance from the renowned One Minute Manager, known for efficiency.
+In this book, a struggling department manager seeks guidance from the renowned One Minute Manager, known for efficiency.

 The narrative unfolds with the concept of "monkey management," where problems are passed from person to person, creating a vicious cycle.
 The One Minute Manager introduces rules for effective "monkey management," emphasizing clear definition, assigning ownership, implementing insurance policies and scheduling regular check-ins.
 As the story progresses, the focus shifts to the art of delegation and time management, highlighting the importance of trusting employees, coaching, and balancing different types of work time.

 The book offers practical insights into efficient management and effective leadership.
 If you got interested, check out the full book: [One Minute Manager Meets The Monkey](https://amzn.to/3SAZZ7E).
-It is a fast read with some really interesting insights!
+It is a fast read with some really interesting insights delivered in a funny way!!

 ## Good Strategy Bad Strategy